A semidefinite program for least distortion embeddings of flat tori into Hilbert spaces: Least Euclidean distortion embeddings always have finite dimension

 Thus, for every $ x \in V(L) $

 implying that $ (C,\tilde{z}) $ is feasible for~\eqref{eq:primal-simple} with the desired properties.

 \textit{(2)} The proof is analogous to (1). \end{proof}

-The lemma gives rise to an algorithmic way to transform a feasible solution $ (C,z) $ towards a solution $ (C,\tilde{z}) $ such that $ \tilde{z} $ has only support on at most one primitive lattice element per coset $ u+2L^* $.
+The lemma gives rise to a procedure that transforms a feasible solution $ (C,z) $ into a solution $ (C,\tilde{z}) $ such that $ \tilde{z} $ has only support on at most one primitive lattice element per coset $ u+2L^* $.
 Roughly speaking, start with any solution and apply the above lemma ``as long as possible'', i.e.\ as long as there are pairs of vectors that satisfy \textit{(1)} or \textit{(2)} of the above lemma.
+We do not know how to turn this procedure into an algorithm that terminates after finitely many steps, but we can show that the procedure converges to a solution with the desired properties.

 \begin{theorem} For any $ n $-dimensional lattice $ L $, the torus $ \R^n /L $ has a finite-dimensional least Euclidean distortion embedding.
-In particular, the program~\eqref{eq:primal-simple} has an optimal solution $ (C,z) $ such that \begin{enumerate} \item $| \supp(\tilde{z}) \cap (v+2L^*) | \le 1$ for every coset $ v+2L^* $ of $ L^*/2L^* $. \item Every $ u \in \supp(z) $ is primitive in $ L^* $. \end{enumerate} \end{theorem}
+In particular, the program~\eqref{eq:primal-simple} has an optimal solution $ (C,z) $ such that \begin{enumerate} \item $| \supp(z) \cap (v+2L^*) | \le 1$ for every coset $ v+2L^* $ of $ L^*/2L^* $. \item Every $ u \in \supp(z) $ is primitive in $ L^* $. \end{enumerate} \end{theorem}

 Note that claim \textit{(1)} shows that there are at most $2^n -1$ non-zero elements in the support of $z$, therefore we obtain an embedding into a space of dimension at most $2^n-1$.